Welcome to our school Library – The Compass

 At certain times, there will be timetabled lessons taking place in the Library.
 A timetable will be posted on the Library door, to let everyone know, which lessons are booked out fortnightly.
 As a general rule, Post 16 students will be able to use the Thought Port during these lessons – the Librarian will alert students, if that is not the case.
 A sign, on the left side of the Library door, will be turned to ‘Closed’, to also alert students that a lesson is taking place.

-When there is no lesson taking place in the Library, Post 16 students are free to select which zone they wish to work in.
+When there is no lesson taking place in the Library, Post 16 students are free to select which area they wish to work in.